DevEngageLab/push-unity3d-plugin/README.md

    - Foundation.framework
    - UIKit.framework
    - Security.framework
-   - libz.tbd（Xcode 7 以下版本是 libz.dylib）
+   - libz.tbd（(Xcode 7 and below versions are libz.dylib)
-   - AdSupport.framework（获取 IDFA 需要；如果不使用 IDFA，请不要添加）
+   - AdSupport.framework (Required to get IDFA; don't add if you don't use IDFA)
-   - UserNotifications.framework（Xcode 8 及以上）
+   - UserNotifications.framework (Xcode 8 and above)
-   - libresolv.tbd（JPush 2.2.0 及以上版本需要，Xcode 7 以下版本是 libresolv.dylib）
+   - libresolv.tbd (Required for JPush 2.2.0 and above, libresolv.dylib for Xcode 7 and below)
    - StoreKit.framework
    - libsqlite3.tbd

       ​

-3. 在 UnityAppController.mm 中添加头文件 `MTPushUnityManager.h`  。
+3. Add the header file `MTPushUnityManager.h` in UnityAppController.mm.

     ```Objective-C
    #include <MTPushUnityManager.h>
-   #import <AdSupport/AdSupport.h>// 如需使用广告标识符 IDFA 则添加该头文件，否则不添加。
+   #import <AdSupport/AdSupport.h>// If you need to use the advertising identifier IDFA, add this header file, otherwise do not add it.
-   #import <AppTrackingTransparency/AppTrackingTransparency.h>// 如需使用广告标识符 IDFA 则添加该头文件，否则不添加。
+   #import <AppTrackingTransparency/AppTrackingTransparency.h>// If you need to use the advertising identifier IDFA, add this header file, otherwise do not add it.
     ```

-4. 在 UnityAppController.mm 的下列方法中添加以下代码：
+4. Add the following code in the following methods of UnityAppController.mm:

     ```Objective-C
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {